josmar-crwdstffng/angular/docs/TOOLS.md

 are some key concepts in brief.

 By default Angular uses "dirty checking" mechanism for finding model changes.
-This mechanism involves evaluating every bound expression that's active on the UI.
+This mechanism involves evaluating every bound expression that is active on the UI.
 These usually include text interpolation via `{{expression}}` and property bindings via `[prop]="expression"`.
 If any of the evaluated expressions are costly to compute they could contribute to slow change detection.
 A good way to